Faisse69/eTrack/README.md

-eTrack (Eclipse Track) is a Wallet tracker for Eclipse (and soon for Solana) developped by x.com/faisse0 This app work with Nimbus APi and hosted by Vercel (for now)
+eTrack (Eclipse Track) is a Wallet tracker for Eclipse and Solana developped by x.com/faisse0 This app work with Nimbus APi

 Contact me on X